Roger Morigi: Washington National Cathedral

 Morigi began work as a carver at the National Cathedral in 1950, and was promoted to master carver in 1956, a position he held for 22 years.
 "Highly respected, he was a temperamental perfectionist who didn't tolerate incompetence and wasn't shy about sharing his opinions."

 Sculptor Heinz Warneke modeled the tympanum for the South Portal.
 It featured a tableau of The Last Supper and a three-panel frieze of The Road to Emmaus.
 Morigi (with Edward H. Ratti) carved the limestone tympanum in situ from scaffolding.
 Warneke modeled his Saint Alban trumeau figure for the pier below it, and Morigi carved the figure in limestone.
 Morigi himself later modeled and carved in situ (with Frank Zic) the 44 angels of the Nature of Christ archivolt, that surround the tympanum.
-Warneke also modeled and Morigi carved a piece in memory of Joseph Ratti, one of the Cathedral's carvers, who died in a 1955 fall from scaffolding.
-Located inside the South Transept, the memorial stone depicts Ratti carving a never-to-be-finished gargoyle.
+Warneke also modeled and Morigi carved a piece in memory of Joseph Ratti, one of the cathedral's carvers, who died in a 1955 fall from scaffolding.
+Located inside the south transept, the memorial stone depicts Ratti carving a never-to-be-finished gargoyle.

 Sculptor Walker Hancock modeled the altarpiece for the Good Shepherd Chapel in 1957, and Morigi carved it in limestone.
 Hancock would later model the central figure of Christ in Majesty for the High Altar, which Morigi carved in limestone (with Frank Zic).

 In the 1950s and 1960s, Morigi carved the Saints of All Nations series, a set of half-life-sized limestone niche figures.
 Many of these were modeled by sculptor Marian Brackenridge, three by William McVey, two by Hancock, and the rest by a variety of sculptors.
 Each figure took Morigi about a month to carve.
 They were installed on ornate corbels above the pointed arches of the Nave's north and south side aisles.

 Frederick Hart

 After being rejected several times by Morigi, a 23-year-old Frederick Hart began an apprenticeship under him in 1967.
 Morigi started his student with minor challenges, carving floral or geometric work or ceiling bosses, and gradually gave him more responsibility.

-Morigi encouraged him to enter the 1971 design competition to create the three tympana for the West Portal.
+Instead of traditional scenes from The Last Judgement over the western entrance, the Cathedral chose the theme of Creation.
+Morigi encouraged Hart to enter the 1971 design competition to create the three tympana for the West Portal.
 After three years, and multiple rounds of revisions, Hart was awarded the commission.

-Hart's famous design for the central tympanum, Ex Nihilo, featured nebulous figures floating in a swirling mass.
-Morigi carved Hart's related trumeau figure of Adam (1974–1978) – eyes closed, not yet fully formed, "still in a state of becoming" – for the pier between the Cathedral's main doors.
+Hart's groundbreaking design for the central tympanum, Ex Nihilo ("out of nothing"), features nebulous human figures floating in a swirling mass.
+Morigi carved Hart's related trumeau figure of Adam (1974–1978) – eyes closed, not yet fully formed, "still in a state of becoming" – for the pier between the cathedral's main doors.
 Adam was the last work Morigi completed prior to retirement—he quipped: "I finished where God began."